marcovannoord/openhtf/docs/docs/config/static.md

     TEMP_SENSOR_I2C_ADDR = 0x48
 ```

 Add the product version selection in the trigger phase and import dynamically the right class depending on the selected product.
-As illustrated below, using the custom trigger phase from the [Implementing your own Trigger Phase](../../../../serguide/spintop-openhtf/test-flow/custom-trigger-phase) tutorial.
+As illustrated below, using the custom trigger phase from the :ref:`custom-trigger-phase-label` tutorial.

 ```python
 if test.state["product"] == "A":